VirtusLab/scala-cli/website/docs/guides/scripting/scripts.md

 #### Object Wrapper
 This wrapper is an alternative to the [Class Wrapper](#class-wrapper) and can be forced with `--object-wrapper` flag and `>// using  objectWrapper` directive.
 It is used by default for Scala 3 scripts compiled for JS platform.
-Can suffer from deadlocks then using multithreaded code.
+Can suffer from deadlocks when using multithreaded code.

 **Limitations**
 - When running background threads from the script and using e.g. `scala.concurrent.Await` on them may result in a deadlock due to unfinished initialization of the wrapper object.